ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 </table>

 **Reason for Selection:**
-- **Standard size and PWM interface** makes it easy to control via Raspberry Pi Pico 2.
+- **Standard size and PWM interface** make it easy to control via Raspberry Pi Pico 2.
 - **Sufficient torque** to steer the front wheels responsively.
 - **Balanced speed and stability** during turns and lane changes.
 - **Widely used in hobby robotics**, with available documentation and mounting kits.